albertofilannino-star/presence-event-emitter/README.md

 # presence-event-emitter

-Embedded device emitting presence events (check-in / check-out) to a central backend.
+Embedded hardware device that emits presence events (check-in / check-out) to a central backend.
 No local storage.
 No local timestamps.

 ## Scope